 5 Things Washington First-Time Home Buyers Should Know in 2019/2020

 Home prices in Washington have risen steadily in recent years, and they continue to do so.
 Mortgage rates are expected to inch upward in the coming months.
 The real estate market is competitive right now, due to limited inventory.
 As for good news, mortgage qualifications have loosened a bit.
 Those are a few of the things you should know, as a first-time home buyer in Washington State.
 So let’s explore these topics…

 1. It’s easier to get a mortgage loan these days.

-The mortgage industry has loosened up a bit over the last two or three years.
+The mortgage industry has loosened up a bit over the last few years.
 As a result, it’s slightly easier to qualify for a mortgage loan today than it was in the past.

 For example, many first-time home buyers in Washington think they have to save up 10% or more for a down payment.
 But that’s not accurate.
 Today, there are mortgage programs available that allow for down payments as low as 3% (or 0% if you’re military).

 Further, certain borrowers may be able to qualify for a mortgage with a higher DTI, or debt-to-income ratio, which is a measure of how much of your monthly income is dedicated to paying off your monthly debt.
 Now, some people may be able to quality with a DTI of 50%, instead of the previous maximum of 45% for FHA-backed mortgages.

 The point is, you shouldn’t make assumptions about your ability to qualify for a home loan.
 Contact us today, and we’ll review your financial situation to determine if you’re a good candidate for a mortgage loan.